 The Heart-Lung Machine: What is it?

 In other words, heart operations of great magnitude are best grouped together by the necessity of providing an external mechanical support system.
 The external mechanical support system functions the heart and lungs by pumping and oxygenating blood during surgery.
 Any heart operation, therefore, which requires that the heart be stopped for the procedure would fit this classification.
 The external mechanical support system referred to is the “heart-lung machine.”
-Simply put, the term “open heart surgery” is any cardiac operation requiring the use of the “heart-lung machine.”
+Simply put, “open heart surgery” is any cardiac operation requiring the use of the “heart-lung machine.”

 Cardiopulmonary Bypass: The fancy term for the “heart-lung machine”